The Admissions Process

 How many Honors classes are students required to take?

 In order to receive University Honors Program Distinction, students must take a total of six honors courses, including Enhancing Honors and an Honors Interdisciplinary seminar, before graduating.

 Are Honors students required to do a thesis or research project in order to graduate?

-Honors students are encouraged to do a Junior/Senior project, conducted with the support of a faculty member in the student’s major.
-Each college has specific requirements for Honors projects and students should consult with both an Honors advisor and faculty mentor as the first step in the process.
+Honors students are encouraged to pursue Honors in the Discipline, a research initiative conducted with the support of a faculty member in the student’s major.
+Each college has specific requirements for these projects and students should consult with both an Honors advisor and faculty mentor as the first step in the process.